 Milford is the birthplace of the America Conservative Movement and home to the Black Bear Film Festival and to the Milford Readers & Writers Festival.
 You’ll find a handful of great places to eat, a few well-curated shops, art spaces, and some delightful cultural attractions.
 Just outside the town are picturesque hiking trails and a view of Raymondskill Falls.

 If you choose to stay the night in Milford (or more than one night), the hotel most synonymous with the tone of Milford is the Hotel Fauchere.
-Owned by the town’s mayor, Sean Strub, this boutique hotel with a Gothic-revival flair opened its doors in 1880, and has welcomed guests from all over the world.– Michael Alpiner for Forbes Magazine.
+This boutique hotel with a Gothic-revival flair opened its doors in 1880, and has welcomed guests from all over the world.– Michael Alpiner for Forbes Magazine.

 In June or July, depending on the year, you’ll find the Milford Music Festival where local restaurants, artisans, and shops participate with musicians town-wide.